microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/03-kubernetes.md

 Components of an application that are Clustered have some special requirements which are not catered for by ReplicaSets.
 Per the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/), Clustered applications usually exhibit one or more of the following requirements:

-- Stable, unique network identifiers
+- Stable, unique network identifiers,
-- Stable, persistent storage
+- Stable, persistent storage,
-- Ordered, graceful deployment and scaling
+- Ordered, graceful deployment and scaling,
-- Ordered, automated rolling updates
+- Ordered, automated rolling updates.

 A key feature of a StatefulSet is that each member of a Cluster application requires its own Persistent Volume Claim, for this very reason, a StatefulSet uses a Persistent Volume Claim template: